Statistical Decoding 2.0: Reducing Decoding to LPN: Notation and Coding Theory Background

 \end{definition} It will also be very convenient to consider the operation of puncturing a code, \ie keeping only a subset of entries in a codeword. \begin{definition}[punctured code] For a code $\CC$ and a subset $\sI$ of code positions, we denote by $\CC_\sI$ the punctured code obtained from $\CC$ by keeping only the positions in $\sI$, \ie

 \end{definition}

-We will also use several times that random binary linear codes achieve the capacity of any binary input symmetric channel whose definition is \begin{definition}[binary input memoryless symmetric channel] A binary input memoryless symmetric channel (BIMS) with output a finite alphabet $\sY$, is an error model on $\{0,1\}^*$ assuming that when a bit $b \in\{0,1\}$ is sent, it gets mapped to $y \in \sY$ with probability denoted by $p(y|b)$ (these are the transition probabilities of the channel).
+We will also use several times that random binary linear codes can be decoded successfully, with a probability of error going to $0$, as the codelength goes to infinity as long as the code rate is below the capacity, and this of any binary input symmetric channel whose definition is \begin{definition}[binary input memoryless symmetric channel] A binary input memoryless symmetric channel (BIMS) with output a finite alphabet $\sY$, is an error model on $\{0,1\}^*$ assuming that when a bit $b \in\{0,1\}$ is sent, it gets mapped to $y \in \sY$ with probability denoted by $p(y|b)$ (these are the transition probabilities of the channel).
 Being symmetric means that there is an involution $f$ such that $p(y|0)=p(f(y)|1)$.
-Being memoryless means that the outputs of the channel are independent conditioned on the inputs: when $b_1\cdots b_n \in \{0,1\}^n$ is sent, the probability that the output is $y_1 \cdots y_n$ is given by $p(y_1|b_1) \cdots p(y_n|b_n)$. \end{definition}

-The capacity of such a channel is given by \begin{definition}[capacity of a BIMS channel] The capacity\footnote{The formula given here is strictly speaking the symmetric capacity of a channel, but these two notions coincide in the case of a BIMS channel.} $C$ of a BIMS channel with transition probabilities $(p(y|b))_{\substack{y \in \sY \\ b \in \{0,1\}}}$ is given by
+Being memoryless means that the outputs of the channel are independent conditioned on the inputs: when $b_1\cdots b_n \in \{0,1\}^n$ is sent, the probability that the output is $y_1 \cdots y_n$ is given by $p(y_1|b_1) \cdots p(y_n|b_n)$. \end{definition} {We use here this rather general formulation to analyse what is going on when we have several different LPN samples corresponding to the same parity-check $\hv$.
+The error model that we have in this case will be more complicated than the standard binary symmetric channel (see Definition \ref{def:BSC} below).} The capacity of such a channel is given by \begin{definition}[capacity of a BIMS channel] The capacity\footnote{The formula given here is strictly speaking the symmetric capacity of a channel, but these two notions coincide in the case of a BIMS channel.} $C$ of a BIMS channel with transition probabilities $(p(y|b))_{\substack{y \in \sY \\ b \in \{0,1\}}}$ is given by

 \end{definition}